-LDnet is organising a ‘discuss and debate’ session on 19 June 2020 at the 2020 RSA Annual Conference in Ljubljana, on the theme of ‘Researchers and practitioners working together to evaluate territorial instruments’.
+Elena Pisani and Stefan Kah LDnet are joining Urszula Budzich-Tabor and Robert Lukesch as speakers at the ‘discuss and debate’ session that LDnet is organising on 19 June 2020 at the 2020 RSA Annual Conference in Ljubljana, on the theme of ‘Researchers and practitioners working together to evaluate territorial instruments’.

 Following two ‘special sessions’ at RSA conferences aiming to strengthen the links between research and practice in local development (in June 2018 in Lugano and June 2019 in Santiago de Compostela), LDnet is proposing a new challenge to the research community: a special session on evaluating territorial instruments, in particular Community-Led Local Development (CLLD).